Ducasse/DecisionTreeModel-Documentation/README.md

 #### Stopping criteria

 Since this algorithm follows a recursive strategy we need some conditions to tell the algorithm when to stop and return a value.
 The first condition says that if the dataset $S$ is perfectly label, then you should stop the recursion and return a leaf node with the label.
 The second condition says that if the set of attributes is empty, then you must return a leaf node with the most common label.
-This step is important because once we choose an attribute to make a split that attribute will no longer be considered in the rest of the splits coming below it in the hierarchy.
-This means that it is possible that at one step we will run out of attributes to use.
-In this case we will say that by default you should return a leaf node with the most common label in the examples.
+We do this because after each split we exclude the attribute that was just used.
+This means that at some point we can run out of attributes to continue splitting even if not all the examples have not yet been perfectly classified.

 #### Best feature to make the split

 To compare how good is each attribute to split the data we have to define a metric that tells us what a "good" separation is.
 In this case, our measure of how mixed or "impure" the dataset labels are will be the **entropy** of the data.
-An explanation of what is entropy and how it is calculated can be found in the Appendix, but one can just think of it as a measure of uncertainty that is carried by a random variable.
-In the case for decision trees it will represent how "mixed" or "impure" are the labels at a given node.
+An explanation of what is entropy and how it is calculated can be found in the Appendix, but one can just think of it as a measure of much uncertainty there is when predicting a label.

-This concept is important for us because it gives us a way to quantify how "good" is that node at assigning a label to the data.
-If our decision tree node is able to make a split where its childs have examples from only one label each, then we would be able to perfectly predict the label each example.
-Here we would say that this node is leaving no uncertainty in the data.
-This will be the goal of the ID3 algorithm, and to get to that point we will introduce the notion of **information gain**.
+The entropy of a discrete random variable $X$ will be calculated as

+$$H(X)=-\sum_{x\in vals(X)} p(x) \log_2\left(p(x)\right)$$

+Where $p(x)$ is the probability in that $X=x$.
+In our case, this is just the proportion occurrences of the value $x$ over the amount of examples.
+For decision trees, $X$ is the variable corresponding to the labels.
+This means that entropy gives us a way to quantify how "mixed" or "impure" our labels are in the dataset.

-Information gain refers to how much the entropy of a random variable is reduced once we observe another random variable.
-In our case, we are interested on how the entropy of the target variable is reduced given that we know the value of one of the attributes.
-The information gain of a random variable $X$ given that we know an attribute $A$ can be expressed by
+We also need a measure of the uncertainty in our prediction if we know that an attribute took a certain value.
+For this we introduce the concept of **conditional entropy**.
+The conditional entropy of a variable $X$ given that an attribute $A$ took the value of $a$ is denoted by $H(X|A=a)$.
+For our purposes, this means calculating the entropy of the subsets of examples where $A=a$.
+Now, we need the conditional entropy of a random variable $X$ given that we know the attribute $A$ (considering all the possible values it can take).
+This is denoted by

+$$ H(X | A) = \sum_{a\in vals(A)} p(a) H(X|A=a) $$

+where $p(a)$ is the probability of the attribute $A$ taking the value of $a$.
+Just like before, this is number of occurrences of $a$ over the number of examples.
+This means that this measure averages the entropy in the different subsets of examples where $A=a$ weighting by the probability that $A$ actually takes the value $a$.

+Finally, we need a notion of how much the uncertainty is being reduced by splitting the data at a certain attribute.
+For the we use the concept of **information gain**.
+This measure quantifies how good an attribute is at reducing the uncertainty in the data.
+To calculate the information gain of $X$ given that we know the attribute $A$ we compute the difference of the entropy before and after knowing the attribute $A$, which is denoted by

-$$IG(X, A) = H(X) - H(X | A) =  H(X) - \sum_{a\in vals(A)} p(a) H(X|A=a)$$
+$$IG(X, A) = H(X) - H(X | A)$$

-The term $H(X | A)$ is the conditional entropy of the random variable $X$ given that we know the random variable $A$.
-A more detailed explanation can be found in the appendix, but for now it is enough to know that we compute the conditional entropy by adding entropy of $X$ given that we know that the attribute $A$ takes the value of $a$, weighted with the probability that the attribute $A$ takes the value of $a$, for all possible values of $A$.

 #### Splitting and recursion